cogentcore/core/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/rcoreilly/goki/gi)](https://goreportcard.com/report/github.com/rcoreilly/goki/gi)
 [![GoDoc](https://godoc.org/github.com/rcoreilly/goki/gi?status.svg)](http://godoc.org/github.com/rcoreilly/goki/gi)

-Building: cd to OS-specific dir (`cocoa` for mac, `win` for windows, etc) and type "make" to build the core OS-specific GUI C interface for windows and events -- speeds up subsequent `go build` steps significantly.

 # Code Map

-* `examples/widgets` -- main example widget gallery -- `go build ...` in there to give it a try
+* `examples/widgets` -- main example widget gallery -- `go build ...` in there to give it a try -- see README there for more info
 * `node*.go` -- `NodeBase`, `Node2DBase`, `3D` structs and interfaces -- all Gi nodes are of this type
 * `geom2d.go` -- `Vec2D` is main geom type used for 2D, plus transform matrix
 * `paint.go` -- `Paint` struct that does all the direct rendering, based on `gg`